-- The appointment of a new Grants Committee to consider grant applications and make recommendations for funding. - Establishing research priorities to include diseases with significant impact, poorer outcomes and low awareness. - Communicating with all current grant holders and key stakeholders regarding the merger. - Reaching out to those with an interest in bowel cancer and other bowel diseases and related areas such as stress, quality of life and emotional well-being. - We funded 6 new grants totalling £187,859 during 2020, our grants committee moved to working remotely during the pandemic.
+- The appointment of a new Grants Committee Chair to consider grant applications and make recommendations for funding. - A skills audit of current membership which resulted in 6 new members being invited onto the committee. - Establishing research priorities to include diseases with significant impact, poorer outcomes and low awareness. - Investing in a new Grants Management System to support our current and future grants. - Communicating with all current grant holders and key stakeholders. - Reaching out to those with an interest in bowel cancer and other bowel diseases and related areas such as stress, quality of life and emotional well-being. - Funding eight Inaugural grants totalling £456,367 and four PhDs totalling £346,367.
+During 2021, our grants committee continuing to work, efficiently and effectively via remote channels.